mattst/sublime-single-trailing-new-line/README.md

 - `enable_for_syntaxes_list` - *a list*.
 If syntax names are added to this list, the plugin will be run every time a file, whose syntax matches one of the syntax names, is saved.
 Default: [] - *an empty list*

-Note: The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format; however `.tmLanguage` syntax files are still compatible and will be present if a syntax package that includes them has been installed, e.g. `PythonImproved`.
-Sublime Text v2 and v3 builds earlier than 3084 use `.tmLanguage` syntax files.
+Note: The `.sublime-syntax` syntax file format was introduced by Sublime Text v3 build 3084, from that version onwards all built-in syntax files use that format, with the sole exception of `Packages/Text/Plain text.tmLanguage`.
+Other `.tmLanguage` syntax files may be present if a syntax package that includes them has been installed, e.g. `PythonImproved`.
+Sublime Text v2 and v3 builds earlier than 3084 use just `.tmLanguage` syntax files.

 Here is an example `SingleTrailingNewLine.sublime-settings` file for Sublime Text v3 builds from 3084 onwards: